 Directions to The Big Tree Trail

 Boat Taxi to The Big Tree TrailThe Big Tree Trail is located on Meares Island, just a short boat taxi ride from Tofino.
-Tofino Water Taxi/Poseidon's Adventure Centre is located at 750 Campbell Street, across from the Co-op Gas Station.
-If are driving toward Tofino, look for Poseidon's Adventure Centre on your right just past the Co-op Gas Station on your left.
-Their water taxis are located at the Crab Dock on the next street over, at the end of Olsen Road.
-Public parking is available on Olsen Road just steps from the departure taxi dock.
+Tofino Water Taxi located at 750 Campbell Street, across from the Co-op Gas Station.
+If are driving toward Tofino, look for Poseidon's Adventure Centre on your right just past the Co-op Gas Station.
+Their water taxis depart from the First Street Dock.
 The boat taxi drops you off at the boat dock on Meares Island at the start/finish of the Big Tree Trail.
 They will return at an agreed time depending on how long you will likely take to finish the trail.
 They are very helpful and knowledgeable about everything in and around Tofino, so will give you great advice on hiking the trail and what to see.
 For most hikers, they will arrange to come back to pick up 2-3 hours after dropping off.

 Lone Cone is the wonderful cone shaped mountain that dominates the skyline in Tofino.
 It is just 6k from Tofino on the north-western end of Meares Island.
 Lone Cone is an incredible hike to do while in ...